• Skip to primary navigation

 Who knew creamed onions could be this delicious?
 One of my all-time favorite side dishes, this recipe is ultra rich and indulgent, leveling up any dinner party, Thanksgiving, or Christmas table.
 Pearl onions are tender with a lovely bite, tossed in a cream sauce with a touch of parmesan and sherry for a truly restaurant-quality dish.
 Includes instructions to easily peel pearl onions.

-Creamed onions in a baking dish
+Creamed onions garnished with fresh herbs in a casserole dish.

-🧅 What Makes This Recipe So Good
+🍲 What Makes This Recipe So Good

 • This dish is shockingly delicious!
 If you’ve never had or heard of creamed onions before, you were probably a little put-off when you read the title.
 You’ve already made it this far, though, so don’t stop now!
 I can honestly say this is one of my most favorite side dishes for the holidays.

-• If you’re not new to the dish, you’ve probably got a favorite version perfected by your mom or your grandmother or your great uncle or your go-to restaurant tucked away in the filing cabinets of your memory.
+• If you’re not new to the dish, you’ve probably got a favorite version of creamed onions perfected by your mom or your grandmother or your great uncle or your go-to restaurant tucked away in the filing cabinets of your memory.
 This is one of those dishes that can be made slightly differently every time, so my recipe may differ a little from the one you’re used to.
 Feel free to tweak it as needed to capture every crumb of nostalgia!

 • It’s super savory with a subtle sweetness that’s only complimented by the rich, cheesy cream sauce, and the touch of sherry puts the whole dish over the top.
 I’m not exaggerating when I tell you these creamed onions are restaurant-quality, and I’m convinced it’s the hint of sherry that seals the deal.